 Meet Doula Jazzmine

-Hi!
-I'm Jazzmine Brooks and I am professional fertility, birth, and postpartum doula in the Ames/Ankeny/Des Moines and the surrounding area.
+Hi and Welcome!
+I'm Doula Jazzmine Brooks and I am certified fertility, birth, and postpartum doula in Ames/Ankeny/Des Moines and the surrounding area.
 I have experience providing in-person and virtual support to individuals and families

 A doula is a trained professional that provides emotional and physical support to pregnant individuals and their partners.
 I am an advocate, coach, and resource for the community.